Laharisrikotipalli/LahariSriKotipalli/README.md

 <div align="center">

 <!--
-  Header HTML — save as header.html and render via GitHub README using a hosted image, or paste the block directly into a GitHub Pages preview.
+  Animated header — paste header.html into a GitHub Pages / portfolio site.
-  The animated name + drifting cloud background renders in any browser.
+  GitHub READMEs strip JS, so the static version below is used instead.
 -->

 ### Kotipalli Lahari Sri